Hou-WJ/Graph-Pooling-Operators-and-Bioinformatics-Applications/README.md

 * [Update](#update)

 ## Overview
+Graph pooling is an essential component of GNNs for graph-level representations.
+The goal of graph pooling is to learn a graph representation that captures topology, node features, and other relational characteristics in the graph, which can be used as input to downstream machine learning tasks.
+Typically, there are two types of graph pooling: global pooling or readout to condense the input graph into a single vector, and hierarchical pooling to condense the input graph as a smaller-sized graph.

 ## Global Pooling
 1. **[Neural graph fingerprints]** Duvenaud D, Maclaurin D, Aguilera-Iparraguirre J, et al (2015) Convolutional Networks on Graphs for Learning Molecular Fingerprints.
 In: Advances in Neural Information Processing Systems [**[Paper]**](https://proceedings.neurips.cc/paper_files/paper/2015/hash/f9be311e65d81a9ad8150a60844bb94c-Abstract.html) [**[Code]**](https://github.com/HIPS/neural-fingerprint)